ulsdevteam/ojs-plum-plugin/README.md

 * Article level DOIs
   * see: Login -> Settings -> Website -> Plugins -> DOI
 * PlumX tracking of the artifacts with those DOIs
+  * this coverage occurs by one or more of:
+    * Representation in a source like CrossRef, PubMed, Scopus, Science Direct, SSRN, EBSCOhost, or others
+    * a request for harvesting via OAI-PMH
+    * a customer relationship for custom harvesting
   * see: [Plum Analytics OJS Integration](https://plumanalytics.com/integrate/load-your-data/ojs_integration/)

 ## Configuration